Fossorial: Physiological modifications

 Many fossorial and sub-fossorial mammals that live in temperate zones with partially frozen grounds tend to hibernate due to the seasonal lack of soft, succulent herbage and other sources of nutrition.

 W. H. Shimer concluded that, in general, species that adopted fossorial lifestyles likely did so because they failed, aboveground, to find food and protection from predators.
 Additionally, some, such as E. Nevo, propose that fossorial lifestyles could have occurred because aboveground climates were harsh.
 Shifts towards an underground lifestyle also entail changes in metabolism and energetics, often in a weight-dependent manner.
 Sub-fossorial species weighing more than 80 g have comparably lower basal rates than those weighing lower than 60 g.
 The average fossorial animal has a basal rate between 60% and 90%.
 Further observations conclude that larger burrowing animals, such as hedgehogs or armadillos, have lower thermal conductance than smaller animals, most likely to reduce heat storage in their burrows.

+Among some mammals, their adaptation for fossoriality can be determined through the fossoriality index.
+This involves measuring the length of the olecranon process by taking the distance between the posterior margin of the ulnar notch to the tip of the olecranon.
+This metric measures the magnitude of the mechanical advantage of the triceps muscle, with fossorial taxa tending to score highly on this index.